Ceramic Wall Tile in Shower or Tub

 I prefer to hold the cement board up from the tub edge 3/16th inch and silicone caulk the gap.
 I also like to create an 1/8 inch gap in the corners and at all other cement board seams.

 I caulk those as well with 100 percent silicone caulk BEFORE any tile is installed.
 My personal shower and tub tile has had silicone sealed joints for twelve years with no leakage whatsoever.

 How Much Material?

 Trim tiles are often sold by the piece or lineal foot.
 These can be expensive so calculate these closely.
-It is wise to end up with 2 or 3 of these leftover as well.
+It's wise to end up with two or three of these leftover as well.

-The most common adhesive used is an organic one that is water based.
-It is easy to work with and holds tile to cement board very well.
+The most common adhesive used is an organic one that's water based.
+It's easy to work with and holds tile to cement board very well.
 It has a thick consistency and when fresh is easy to work with a notched trowel.

 Which Wall First?

-Once you have determined your starting points use a sharp pencil to mark perfectly plumb vertical lines.
+Once you've determined your starting points, use a sharp pencil to mark perfectly plumb vertical lines.
 Your tile is going to follow these lines up the wall no matter what so they better be right.

 I like to install my first row of tile about 1 and 3/4 inches above the tub or shower pan surface.
 This way I can get two cut pieces of tile from every full tile if I am using standard 4 inch tile.

 Using the level, you mark a perfectly level line on all three walls.
 Take your lattice strip and tack it into place on this line.
 The lattice strip serves as a shelf that supports the tile as you lay it up the wall.
 Once you finish at the top of the wall, you remove the lattice and install the pieces against the tub last.